Relabeling Minimal Training Subset to Flip a Prediction: Related Work

 \section{Related Work}

-{\bf The holding of model predictions.} Several studies have explored the changes of a model behavior and its factors. \citep{pmlr-v162-ilyas22a} analyzed model behavior changes based on different training data. \citep{harzli2022minimal} studied the change of a specific prediction by finding a smallest informative feature set.
+{\bf The holding of model predictions.} Several studies have explored the changes of a model behavior and its factors. \citet{pmlr-v162-ilyas22a} analyzed model behavior changes based on different training data. \citet{harzli2022minimal} studied the change of a specific prediction by finding a smallest informative feature set to analize economy models.
 Additionally, research on \emph{counterfactual examples} aims to explain predicted outcomes by identifying the feature values that caused the given prediction \cite{kaushik2019learning}.
-Recent studies investigated the influence function in machine learning to answer the question of "How many and which training points need to be removed to alter a specific prediction?" \citep{flip, kong2021resolving}.
-We propose an alternative measure of robustness by asking, "How many and which training points would need to be relabeled to change this prediction?"
+Recent studies investigated the influence function in machine learning to answer the question of "How many and which training points need to be removed to alter a specific prediction?" \citep{broderick2020automatic, yang2023many}.
+We follow these two works and propose an alternative way to alter the training points by asking, "How many and which training points would need to be relabeled to change this prediction?"

 {\bf Trustworthy machine learning} is important in today's era, given the pervasive adoption of artificial intelligence systems in our everyday lives.
 Previous work emphasizes contestability as a key facet of trustworthiness, advocating for individuals' right to challenge AI predictions \citep{vaccaro2019contestability,almada2019human}.
 This may involve providing evidence or alternative perspectives to challenge AI-derived conclusions \citep{hirsch2017designing}.
-Our mechanism offers a way to draw upon training data as evidence when contest AI dtermination.
+Our mechanism offers a way to draw upon training data as evidence when contest AI determination.
 In line with advancing model fairness, it's crucial to address training data related to noise \citep{wang2018devil,kuznetsova2020open} and biases \citep{osoba2017intelligence, howard2018ugly}.
 Our research shows that, despite different noise ratios, the model's accuracy remains relatively consistent, yet there is a significant variation in the size of the subset $\mathcal{S}_t$.
 Furthermore, we demonstrate that in scenarios where group attribution bias is present, our method can aid in identifying the associated training points.